tobiasgerstenberg/webppl_tutorial/3_doing_inference.md

 ```

 - This is one key strength since it allows us to cleanly separate out the description of the generative model, and the inference procedure.

+## Inference procedures

+- In the previous examples, we used enumeration (`model: `enumerate``) to do inference.
+This was only feasible, since the space of possible program executions was rather small.
+-

 ## Practice